Top 10: What to see and do in Boothbay, Maine

 10. Windjammer sail

-Herb and Doris Smith have built six schooners, five named Appledore and their current one, Eastwind.
-A two-hour sail on this beauty will have you singing Boothbay’s praises as you cruise around the islands sheltering the harbor.
+Herb and Doris Smith (now retired) built six schooners, including Appledore and Eastwind.
+A two-hour sail on this either will have you singing Boothbay’s praises as you cruise around the islands sheltering the harbor.
 Wind at your back, sun on your face, now you understand Boothbay’s allure.

 2 COMMENTS